 An estimated 4.5 trillion are littered each year.

-According to the independent.co.uk cigarette filters also slow down the growth of plants and affect the root development by 57%.
+According to independent.co.uk, cigarette filters also slow down plants’ growth and affect the root development by 57%.
 These tests were done on clover and grass.
 Not only did they discover that used cigarette filters would damage the healthy development, but even unused ones, without the chemicals.
 This indicates that the filter alone is dangerous to the environment.

 Are cigarette butts the bigger evil that no one wants to admit too?

 In short, yes.
-Straws only make up 0.02% in the ocean waste which sounds very small now, but Australian scientists Denise Hardesty and Chris Wilcox reckon that 437 million to 8.3 billion plastic straws are on the entire world’s coastlines.
+Straws only make up 0.02% of the ocean waste, which sounds very small now.
+Still, Australian scientists Denise Hardesty and Chris Wilcox reckon that 437 million to 8.3 billion plastic straws are on the entire world’s coastlines.